Setjmp.h: Member types

 The C99 Rationale describes jmp_buf as being an array type for backward compatibility; existing code refers to jmp_buf storage locations by name (without the & address-of operator), which is only possible for array types.
+It notes that it can simply be a one-member-long array with its single member being the actual data; indeed, this is the approach employed by the GNU C library, which defines the type as struct __jmp_buf_tag[1].

 Caveats and limitations

 When a "non-local goto" is executed via setjmp/longjmp in C++, normal "stack unwinding" does not occur.
 Therefore, any required cleanup actions will not occur either.
 This could include closing file descriptors, flushing buffers, or freeing heap-allocated memory.

 If the function in which setjmp was called returns, it is no longer possible to safely use longjmp with the corresponding jmp_buf object.
 This is because the stack frame is invalidated when the function returns.
 Calling longjmp restores the stack pointer, which—because the function returned—would point to a non-existent and potentially overwritten or corrupted stack frame.

 Similarly, C99 does not require that longjmp preserve the current stack frame.
 This means that jumping into a function which was exited via a call to longjmp is undefined.
-However, most implementations of longjmp leave the stack frame intact, allowing setjmp and longjmp to be used to jump back-and-forth between two or more functions—a feature exploited for multitasking.